debops/debops/docs/ansible/roles/debops.machine/getting-started.rst

 Example playbook
 ----------------

-Here's an example playbook which uses the ``debops.bootstrap`` role:

 If you are using this role without DebOps, here's an example Ansible playbook that uses the ``debops.machine`` role: